leksoborashvili/MachineLearningProject/docs/index.md

-# This is Machine Learning Webiste
+# This is Machine Learning Website

 ## Done by Lekso, Neloy, and Monique